djeada/Statistics-Notes/notes/time_series/multivariate_time_series.md

 8. Use Granger tests and impulse responses only with assumptions stated.
 9. Backtest joint forecasts using temporal origins.
 10. Compare the system against separate univariate baselines.

-### Visual companions

-The VAR, Granger, cointegration, VECM, and impulse-response figures are integrated with the concepts they illustrate above.
-Together they show the progression from short-run cross-dependence to long-run equilibrium and then to the propagation of identified shocks through the system.